AnirudhBadri/corda/docs/source/hello-world-running.rst

         | |____java/kotlin-source-0.1.jar
         |____shell-commands

-We can now run the nodes from the root of the project by running:
+Let's start the nodes by running the following commands from the root of the project:

 .. code:: python